Heat Pump Water Heaters

 - Insulate the first few feet of incoming and outgoing pipe to minimize heat loss.

-- Air filters must be rinsed regularly.
+- Air filters should be rinsed regularly.